Carol Wilson, soprano Claudia Schaer, violin

 120 West 69th Street (bet Bway & Columbus)

 Free Admission (no tickets necessary)

-The concert will take place at the acoustically superior but intimate auditorium of Christ & St Stephen’s Church (120 West 69th St – bet Bway & Columbus) on Manhattan’s Upper West Side.
-It will start at 3 PM and end at 4:45 PM.
-No tickets necessary.
+The concert will take place at the auditorium of Christ & St Stephen’s Church (120 West 69th Street) on Manhattan’s Upper West

 Since its inception in 1980, the North/South Chamber Orchestra has brought to the attention of the New York City public over 1,000 works by composers hailing from the Americas and elsewhere representing a wide spectrum of aesthetic views.
 Its activities are made possible in part, with public funds from the New York State Council on the Arts and the New York City Department of Cultural Affairs as well as grants from the Women’s Philharmonic Advocacy and the Music Performance Trust Funds.
 Contributions by numerous individual donors are also gratefully acknowledged.